-Day 4 – Tuesday :: Viñales activities, organic meal, tobacco farming and explorer Viñales
+Day 4 – Tuesday :: Explore Viñales, tobacco farming and paladar dinner

 - Breakfast in hotel.
 (Included)

-- Morning (Optional) Activities: horseback riding or horse drawn cart ride in the valley of the National Park (either highly recommended).
-Visit the open air craft market a few blocks from your hotel, amongst the brightly colored buildings, shops and church.
+- Morning (Optional) Activities: horseback riding or horse drawn cart ride in the valley of the National Park (either are highly recommended and your guide can be of assistance).
+Visit the open air craft market a few blocks from your hotel, amongst the brightly colored buildings, shops and church or visit a private botanic garden.
+A short taxi ride is the Cave of the Indian.
 Experience small town Cuba.

 - Return to hotel to freshen up.

-Day 5 – Wednesday :: Havana return, National Capitol, iconic hotel
+Day 5 – Wednesday :: Havana return, National Capitol and iconic hotel

 - Breakfast in hotel.
 (Included)